 How long is each tour, both in terms of distance and time?

-All of our regular walking tours cover approximately 1½ miles at a leisurely pace, lasting about 2 hours.
-The only exception is our Millennium Park Power Hour tour, which lasts one hour and covers about 3/4 of a mile.
+All of our regular walking tours cover approximately 1½ miles at a leisurely pace, lasting about 2 to 2.5 hours.
 We recommend wearing comfortable shoes and dressing appropriately for heat/cold.

 Who should take these tours?